supabase-community/supabase-mcp/README.md

 ### Read-only mode

-To restrict the Supabase MCP server to read-only queries, set the `--read-only` flag on the CLI command:
+**By default, the MCP server runs in write mode**, allowing full database access.
+To restrict the server to read-only queries, set the `--read-only` flag on the CLI command:

 ```shell
 npx -y @supabase/mcp-server-supabase@latest --read-only
 ```

-We recommend enabling this setting by default.
-This prevents write operations on any of your databases by executing SQL as a read-only Postgres user (via `execute_sql`).
+**We recommend enabling read-only mode for production use.** This prevents write operations on any of your databases by executing SQL as a read-only Postgres user (via `execute_sql`).
 All other mutating tools are disabled in read-only mode, including:
 `apply_migration`
 `create_project`
 `pause_project`